Body Recomposition: How to Build Muscle While Losing Fat

 To recomp, you need to stimulate muscle growth while eating a diet that supports muscle growth.
 The calories you use to build muscle won’t be stored as fat.
 Under the right circumstances, you can even burn fat to fuel muscle growth.
 That’s what this article is about.

 Recomping is fantastic for overweight and skinny-fat people.
 It’s difficult, but it’s also effective and enjoyable.
 You won’t feel the desperate pangs of hunger that come with cutting, nor the oppressive fullness of a long bulk.
-Instead, you can work up an appetite with a rigorous workout routine, then satisfy it with nutritious food.
+Instead, you can work up an appetite with a rigorous workout routine and then satisfy it with nutritious food.

 Note: If you’re overweight, you can build muscle while losing weight.
 That’s a form of body recomposition, but most people call it “cutting.”
 We have another article about cutting.
 This article isn’t about weight loss.